Violin Instructor in Cincinnati

-Award-winning composer Nicolas Bizub writes music which is dark, striving, and yearning, which also points towards radiance and light.
+Award-winning composer, and classically trained violist, Nicolas Bizub writes music which is dark, striving, and yearning, which also points towards radiance and light.
 Inspired by both the natural world and the human interaction with it, Nicolas often uses nature within his music as metaphors for more human topics, including emotion, politics, creation, and destruction.
 His musical language blends bittersweet melodic sensibilities with a richly dark harmonic language and volatile driving rhythms to forge a visceral, audible connection with these light and dark sides of humanity.

 His music has received prizes and awards from the Andrew W. Mellon Foundation, The American Prize, the McKnight Foundation, New York Youth Symphony First Music, Sewanee Summer Music Festival, the Wisconsin Cello Society, Lawrence University, and the College-Conservatory of Music.
 He has been praised for his “ability to weave musical textures, sonorities, and skillfully change pacing” within his works as an element which “truly shines” (Helena Michelson, American Prize).